 If the location next to a leaking nuclear power plant is not enough to put you off, then the lack of hot water, flushing toilets or food should do it.
 The owners are a proper pair of pervy weirdos.
 Although if you manage to stay for 2 hours without puking, you get a special discount.

 Girls will love this low budget place, but blokes will hate it with a passion.
 The lack of anything interesting actually happening will confuse and annoy in equal measure.
 There is a crèche, but babies may not be put in the corner.
-Oh, and by the way, the dance floor is believed to be carcinogenic.
+And by the way, the dance floor is believed to be carcinogenic.

 Le Grand Hotel

 Not to be confused with the Grand Hotel in Berlin, this one is also a total bummer.
 If by some chance your wife goes missing while you’re in the shower, forget about getting any help from the rude and obstructive staff.
 You know what?
-They’re probably in on it, the rotten cheese-eating surrender monkeys.
+They’re probably in on it, the cheese-eating surrender monkeys.

 As many of you worldly-types are no doubt aware, it’s very likely that very soon a new nation will be born.
 South Sudan is coming.
 Back in 2008 when I was planning The Odyssey Expedition, I was aware of Sudan’s potential to split into two nations, but assumed (wrongly!) that I would be finished travelling by now.